abel8260/abel8260/README.md

 ***

 ***
-- Name: Souls like series - Proect
+- Name: Souls like series - Project
 - Site: (https://projeto-soulslikeseriejogo.herokuapp.com/) :star: :star: :star: :star: :star:
 - This is a portal to sigdu kingdom.
 There are  infos  and extra content.
 ***